Use the Intune Tenant Status page

 The Microsoft Intune Tenant Status page is a centralized hub where you can view current and important details about your tenant.
 Details include license availability and use, connector status, and important communications about the Intune service.

-To view the dashboard, sign in to Intune and then select Tenant Status.
-Tenant Status appears under Help and support.
+To view the dashboard, sign in to the Microsoft Endpoint Manager admin center go to Tenant administration, and then select Tenant Status.

 The page is divided into three tabs:

 Tenant details provide at-a-glance information about your tenant.
 View details like your tenant name and location, your MDM Authority, and your tenants service release number.
 The service release number is a link that opens the What's new in Intune article on Microsoft docs.
 In What's new, you can read about the latest features and updates to the Intune service.

 On this tab you'll also find basic information about your available licenses and how many are assigned to users.
 Licenses for devices aren't shown.

 Connector status is a one-stop location to review the status of all available connectors for Intune.

 - Connections you configure to external services.
 For example, the Apple Volume Purchase Program service or the Windows Autopilot service.
 Status for this type of connector is based on the last successful synchronization time.